7 E's of Approach

 • Participate in the Terry Fox Run, Jump Rope for Heart, GoByBike Week, WALKtober and many other campaigns to encourage active and healthy lifestyles in students.

-• Host Celebration Stations for active and sustainable school commuters with stickers, snacks, prizes, or all of the above.
+• Host Celebration Stations for active and sustainable school commuters with stickers, snacks and prizes.

 • Connect with Island Health to support healthy living beyond physical literacy.